 As a guide, if you are shorter than average, you will prefer a lower position, and if you are taller than average, you will prefer a higher position.
-When you release the button, verify the shoulder belt anchorage is latched by pulling downward on the shoulder belt anchorage until it is locked into position.
+When you release the anchorage, try to move it up or down to make sure that it is locked in position.